 While working from the couch in your PJ’s is a welcome change from our usual commutes up and down the DC beltway, remote work presents its own set of security challenges that are often mitigated in an office environment.

-Many offices have powerful IT security measures that protect in-house systems, hardware, and software.
+Many offices have effective IT security measures that protect in-house systems, hardware, and software.
 That can be challenging to implement when working from home, so install an antivirus security solution to all devices that possess company data.
 Antivirus software – even free solutions- increasingly reduce the risk of breach.

-- Establish a VPN for public networks
+In conclusion, establish a VPN for public networks.

 These are just five simple security steps you can implement now to keep your business, employees and data secure.
 If you need help managing your remote or office IT services, contact 1R Technologies to consult about our service offerings as a premier Managed Service Provider.